Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Achievements

-Bagala, C. & Phillips, A. (2011, September).
-Using existential group counseling with adolescents exhibiting pre-borderline symptomology.
+Glenney, J. (2011, September).
+The role of group therapy in the treatment of eating disorders in adolescents using rational emotive behavioral therapy.
 Presented to the annual conference of the Louisiana Counseling Association, Baton Rouge, LA.

 Pages